Git-me-Harish/CodSoft/README.md

 # CodSoft 💻

-This repository contains four data science projects implemented using Python and Streamlit.
+This repository contains five data science projects implemented using Python and Streamlit.
 Each project demonstrates different aspects of machine learning and data analysis.

 ## Projects